Homophones are words that sound alike but have different meanings. Sometimes, they’re also spelled differently: compliment vs. complement.

 The English language is fraught with sound-alike words that look nothing alike on the page (or screen).
 These homophones have given many writers headaches as they agonize over word choice while composing poems, articles, essays, and stories.

-Accept and except are two such words.
+Accept vs. except is one such pair of words.
 Though not among the most commonly confused homophones, these two words do occasionally find themselves getting mixed up and used incorrectly.

-Here’s a quick way to remember the difference between accept and except.
+Here’s a quick way to remember the difference between accept vs. except.
+Read More

-Homophones are such trouble-makers.
-They confuse kids, slip past spell check, and pop up all over the place as typos and misspellings.
+Homophones are words that sound exactly alike when pronounced out loud but have completely different meanings.
+They’re such troublemakers.
+Homophones confuse kids, slip past spell check, and pop up all over the place as typos and misspellings.

 To make things worse, many homophones have different spellings, which means spell check ignores them, since alternative spellings are correct.

-These little devils of the English language give readers headaches and copyeditors nightmares, so it’s up to us as writers to learn how to use homophones correctly.
-If we can do that, we can spread proper homophone spelling and usage to the far corners of the planet.
+These little devils of the English language give readers headaches and copy editors nightmares, so it’s up to us as writers to learn how to use homophones correctly.
+Read More

 They perplex us, confuse us, and make our heads spin.
 If you thought learning how to correctly spell words that sound alike was difficult, wait till you try to learn the terms for describing those words.